simonlei/redis-cli-rust/README.md

-# Redis client for rust
+# Redis command line client for rust

-A project to learn rust.

-Porting hiredis to rust.
+A redis command line client for rust, just like redis-cli